Miruna Runcan

 Miruna Runcan (born October 29, 1954) is a Romanian-born writer, semiotician and theater critic.
-She received a PhD in Theater's Aesthetics from the Bucharest University of Theater and Film in 1999 on a complex historical and aesthetic research on the Romanian modern stage-directing and theater theories, from 1920 to 1960.
+She received a PhD in Theater's Aesthetics from the Bucharest University of Theater and Film in 1999 for complex historical and aesthetic research on Romanian modern stage-directing and theater theories from 1920 to 1960.

 Career

 After 1989, she was involved in several activist and theatrical projects, both in media ethics and theater criticism.
-She published the first Romanian book on media law and ethics, for young journalists (1997, Bucharest, All Publishing House), followed by The Fourth Power: Ethics and Law for Journalists (Cluj, 2002, Dacia Publishing House).
-After 2001, she is professor at Babeş-Bolyai University of Cluj, Romania.
-Still, theater criticism and interdisciplinary studies on media, film and theatre constitutes the principle field of her activities in research, writing and teaching.
+She published the first Romanian book on media law and ethics for young journalists (1997, Bucharest, All Publishing House), followed by The Fourth Power: Ethics and Law for Journalists (Cluj, 2002, Dacia Publishing House).
+After 2001, she has been a professor at Babeş-Bolyai University of Cluj, Romania.
+Still, theater criticism and interdisciplinary studies on media, film and theatre constitute the principle field of her activities in research, writing and teaching.

-She edited (with Alina Nelega as Editor in chef, C.C.
+She edited (with Alina Nelega as editor-in-chief and C.C.
 Buricea-Mlinarcic and Anca Rotescu), the first Romanian interdisciplinary magazine dedicated to the alternative theatrical movement, ultimaT (Targu Mures, from 1999 to 2000).
-Then, as a part of an independent theatrical group in Cluj, Teatrul Imposibil, she became the editor in chief of Man.In.Fest: Performing Culture Magazine, who became in 2006 an independent publication.
+Then, as a part of an independent theatrical group in Cluj, Teatrul Imposibil, she became the editor-in-chief of Man.In.Fest: Performing Culture Magazine, who became an independent publication in 2006.

-In 2004, she starts - together with Romanian playwright and theatre theoretician C.C.
+In 2004, she starts – together with Romanian playwright and theatre theoretician C.C.
 Buricea-Mlinarcic – a complex group project, reuniting field research, anthropological analysis and theatre and film creation: the Everyday Life Drama Program.
-From 2009, the program became the Everyday Drama Laboratory of The Theater Research and Creation Center "Vlad Mugur", awarded with a three-year substantial research grant from the Ministry of Education and Research.
+From 2009, the program became the Everyday Drama Laboratory of the Theatre Research and Creation Center "Vlad Mugur", awarded with a three-year substantial research grant from the Ministry of Education and Research.